 This reduction must be achieved by the end of February 2016.
 The good news is, you get credit for any water savings you achieved in 2014.
-So depending on your individual conservation efforts in 2014, you may need to achieve a lesser reduction.
-And Cal Wate here to help you achieve mandated reductions.
+So depending on your individual conservation efforts in 2014, you may

 The State Water Resources Control Board has prohibited the following uses of water: